jakubzietek/azure-security-labs/03-conditional-access/README.md

 Blocking legacy authentication is a **preventive identity control**.

 In a hardened tenant, legacy authentication traffic is expected to be **absent**.
-As a result, this lab does not rely on generating artificial legacy sign-in attempts.
+For this reason, the lab does not rely on generating artificial legacy sign-in attempts.

 Policy effectiveness is validated through: